xqwen/fmeqtl/README.md

-This directory contains FM-eQTL, a software package designed to map multiple QTLs using expression and genotype data consisting of one or more subgroups.
+This directory contains FM-QTL, a software package designed to map multiple QTLs using expression and genotype data consisting of one or more subgroups.
 FM-QTL is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License.

 The GNU General Public License does not permit this software to be redistributed in proprietary programs.